Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-n0CJicUwDF8.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Will you be able to switch the mousewheel rotation with the hotbar?
 https://www.youtube.com/watch?v=n0CJicUwDF8
-This question was possibly duplicated with a more recent answer: [December 15th, 2020 Livestream Q&A: Can you make a toolbar selection to be with just hotkeys instead of mousewheel?](./yt-xwwx4N37G8M.md) [https://www.youtube.com/watch?v=xwwx4N37G8M](https://www.youtube.com/watch?v=xwwx4N37G8M)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Equipment Hotkey, when?](./yt-W56wGXyT_sA.md) [https://www.youtube.com/watch?v=W56wGXyT_sA](https://www.youtube.com/watch?v=W56wGXyT_sA)

 ### Topics